charles8191/hardened_malloc/README.md

 # hardened_malloc binary

-This is a simple project that builds [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) from Git every Monday and then uploads it, using the Ubuntu 24.04 container.
+This is a simple project that builds [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) from Git every Monday and then uploads it, using the Rocky 9 container.
 There is also a container artifact if you'd like to build it yourself:

 ```bash
 mkdir out